 Now, there were different ways that we now know they were spying on the campaign.

-Of course, there's the the phony FISA application that got into Carter Page's personal life and all things in in terms of his relation to the campaign at the time.
+Of course, there's the phony FISA application that got into Carter Page's personal life and all things in terms of his relation to the campaign at the time.

-And we now know that they committed a fraud on the Pfizer court.
+And we now know that they committed a fraud on the FISA court.

-And when they got the FISA approval, uh it was all based on a fraud.
+And when they got the FISA approval, it was all based on a fraud.

 That's not something that is ever taken lightly.

-All right, now take it a step further because the New York Times and Michael Schmidt, who you heard there, trying to get ahead of this whole story, you know, and uh uh Red State pointed out today he's been the lead author of eleven stories that seem to have come directly uh as Red State says from James Comey as it relates to an amazing trail of Comey leaks to be cited.
+All right, now take it a step further because the New York Times and Michael Schmidt, who you heard there, trying to get ahead of this whole story, you know, and Red State pointed out today, he's been the lead author of 11 stories that seem to have come directly, as Red State says, from James Comey, as it relates to an amazing trail of Comey leaks to be cited.

-You know, here it is, George Popinopoulos is just sitting across the table from somebody, has no idea he's being set up.
+George Papadopoulos is just sitting across the table from somebody, has no idea he's being set up.

-Some blonde um and is somebody saying a former tri Trump campaign advisor came on uh came in there uh into the bar, and the FBI was there to literally set him up.
+Some blonde woman and is somebody saying a former Trump campaign advisor came on, came in there into the bar, and the FBI was there to literally set him up.

 Remember, he spent two weeks in jail over all of this nonsense.

-Oh, thanks a lot for having us, uh, Sean.
+Oh, thanks a lot for having us, Sean.

 Thank you.

-Yeah, but you know, how much of this did you know as it relates to this this blon spy that they sent to set you up?
+You know, how much of this did you know as it relates to this blonde spy that they sent to set you up?

-Sean, this whole thing, my entire case from beginning until end was not was pre-planned and orchestrated by the Western Intelligence, the CIA and FBI, even the guy who told me that about this nonsense that the Russians had Hillary Clinton's emails, Joseph Mipsod.
+Sean, this whole thing, my entire case from beginning until end was pre-planned and orchestrated by the Western intelligence, the CIA and FBI.

 So people keep forgetting who told me this information.